-You’ll find plenty to do at the 3,000-plus-acre Rumbling Bald Resort.
+You’ll find plenty to do at the 3,000-plus-acre retreat.
 Tee up at its two championship golf courses.
 Enjoy the view of Bald Mountain from the 11th hole of Apple Valley, named one of the most beautiful mountain courses by Golf Digest’s Places to Play.
 Navigate narrow fairways to reach Bald Mountain’s small greens, where putts always break toward the mountain.
 Scenes for Dirty Dancing were filmed at its 16th hole.

-Choose from salon services, skin and nail care, and massages at the resort’s spa.
+Choose from salon services, skin and nail care, and massages at the spa.
 Can’t pick one?
 Try the Spa Sampler: an express facial, Swedish massage and your choice of treatment.
 The spa, along with an indoor pool, whirlpool, sauna and steam rooms, is located in the Wellness Center.
 Outside its doors are four lighted tennis courts.
 Bring your racquet, or take a swing at pickleball, which is a mashup of tennis, badminton and table tennis, where you and up to three more players use paddles to bat something akin to a wiffle ball over a net.

 Lake Lure Flowering Bridge crosses the Rocky Broad River, Lake Lure’s main tributary.
 The 155-foot bridge is nearly 100 years old and was retired in 2011, when an adjacent replacement was built.
 Enjoy the fruits of this all-volunteer effort by wandering through the different flower beds, including one dedicated to the state wildflower of the year.
 It’s open year-round and hosts special events.